Kailai-W/cs4111/README.md

-# This is project1 part3 for cs4111
+# This is our project1 part3 for cs4111